david-a-wheeler/flex-perms/PROPOSALS.md

 Proposed solution: a pseudo "ALL" tool (a tool subdirectory named "ALL" for each possible decision).
-After trying out the rules for a tool and its "see" groups, the system will try the rules for the pseudo ALL tool.
-Rules for the ALL tool are *always* tried if the other tools don't have a match.
+After trying out the rules for a tool and *all* "see" groups (transitively), the system will try the rules for the pseudo ALL tool.
+Rules for the ALL tool are *always* tried if all the other tools don't have a match.

 Note that conditions in these rules will often need to use `?`.
 At least `tool_input.url?` and maybe